AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 ### Dependencies

-This will be preconfigured for default support.
+The new element will be pre-configured for default support.
 Additional component dependencies will be added here.

 ### Class definition